mercedes-benz/mo360-ftk/README.md

 ![Banner](./docs/assets/banner.png)

+### Deprecated

+We planned the last release to move towards Webpack Module Federation (https://webpack.js.org/concepts/module-federation/) an official microfrontend implementation which replaces the mo360-ftk way.
+This should help the users to easily migrate towards WMF fully.

 # Mercedes-Benz MO360 Frontend Toolkit (FTK)

 If you want to learn more about the Mercedes-Benz MO360 FTK, check out our [documentation](./docs/README.md).